bird-bench/BIRD-Interact/README.md

 ### Dataset Uses

-To avoid data leakage by auto-crawling, we do not include GT solution sqls and test cases along with data. please email [bird.bench25@gmail.com](mailto:bird.bench25@gmail.com) with the tag `[bird-interact-lite GT&Test Cases]` in title for full set, which will be sent automatically.
+To avoid data leakage by auto-crawling, we do not include GT solution sqls and test cases along with data. please email [bird.bench25@gmail.com](mailto:bird.bench25@gmail.com) with the tag `[bird-interact-lite GT&Test Cases]` or `[bird-interact-full GT&Test Cases]` in the title for ground truth and test cases for the bird-interact-lite or bird-interact-full dataset, which will be sent automatically.

 <!-- ### Use the Dataset from HuggingFace